AbdullahDaniyal/Demand-Supply-Gap-Prediction--Uber-/README.md

 - `models/` - Serialized models ready for use.

 ## How to Use
 We did it on colab, you can use that or you can install necessary dependencies for it.
+You can contact us through our email or linkedIn for the data to train your model with.

 ## Results
 A summary of the findings from the different models and an explanation of the forecasted results.